amakarj/react-weather-app/README.md

 ### 2. AccuWeather’s APIs

--	When you’ve got your API key, the next step is to get suitable API for your weather application.
+When you’ve got your API key, the next step is to get suitable API for your weather application.
--	You can see a partial listing of APIs provided by AccuWeather in the image below.
+You can see a partial listing of APIs provided by AccuWeather in the image below.

-- Weather App **requires at least two** of these APIs – one to provide a location key according to user’s input and other to retrieve current weather data based on the location key.
+*Weather App **requires at least two** of these APIs – one to provide a location key according to user’s input and other to retrieve current weather data based on the location key.*

 ![API listing on AccuWeather](/screenshots/api-listing-accuweather.png)

 #### Locations API - required location key
-  - In the Weather App of this guide, we’ll get the location as text by user’s input.
+In the Weather App of this guide, we’ll get the location as text by user’s input.
 Therefore, choose a method **City Search** under **Text Search**, like in the image below.

 ![Locations API](/screenshots/locations-api.png)

-  - On the opening site, there’s a form which gives the straight URL for fetching data of this API after clicking a button **Send this request**.
+On the site that opens, there’s a form which gives the straight URL for fetching data of this API after clicking a button **Send this request**.

 ![City Search method form and URL](/screenshots/city-search-method.png)